ISI-MIP/attrici/OVERVIEW.md

 - `estimate_logp(self, trace)` to estimate the log-probability of the observed data given the estimated model parameters.
 - `estimate_distribution(self, trace, predictor)` to estimate the fitted distribution given the estimated model parameters in `trace` and the `predictor` data.
 This method should return an instance of a `distributions.Distribution` class with the estimated distribution parameters.

 The inner model for each parameter of the distribution is described by an instance of the respective parameter class.
-For now, only the `attrici.estimation.model.AttriciGLM.PredictorDependentParam` and `attrici.estimation.model.AttriciGLM.PredictorIndependentParam` classes are available representing the ATTRICI Generalized Linear Model (GLM) for a parameter that depends on the predictor and a parameter that does not depend on the predictor, respectively.
-The `link` argument is the link function to be used for the parameter, and the `modes` argument is the number of modes to be considered in the model.
+For now, only the `attrici.estimation.model.AttriciGLM.Parameter` class is available representing the ATTRICI Generalized Linear Model (GLM).
+The `link` argument is the link function to be used for the parameter, and the `dependent` argument describes whether the parameter is dependent on the predictor data or not.
+The `link` argument should be a function that maps the parameter to the respective space (e.g. `np.exp` for the standard deviation of a normal distribution).
 For instance, in the `attrici.estimation.model_pymc5.ModelPymc5` class, these classes are remapped to data structures describing the inner model in `PyMC5` structures (e.g. `pm.Deterministic`).

 ### Distributions